dotnet/runtime/docs/design/mono/diagnostics-tracing.md

 ### Android

 Android is build using dynamic component support, meaning that components are included as shared objects and runtime will try to load them from the same location as `libmonosgen-2.0.so`.
 If runtime fails to load component, it will be disabled, if it successfully load the component at runtime, it will be enabled and used.
-Enabling/disabling components is then a matter of including/excluding the needed shared object files in the APK (in same folder as `libmonosgen-2.0.so`), same runtime build can be used to support any combination of components.
+Enabling/disabling components is then a matter of including/excluding the needed shared library files in the APK (in same folder as `libmonosgen-2.0.so`).
+The same runtime build can be used to support any combination of components.

 If `AndroidAppBuilderTask` is used, there is a msbuild property, `RuntimeComponents` that can be used to include specific components in the generated application.
 By default its empty, meaning all components will be disabled, using a `*` will enabled all components and by specify individual components, only those will be enabled.
 Enabling tracing would look like this, `RuntimeComponents="diagnostics_tracing"`, more components can be enabled by separating them with `;`.